 - 1. Election of the seven director nominees listed in the Proxy Statement; - 2.
 Ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for fiscal year 2016; - 3.
 Hold an advisory vote to approve executive compensation; - 4.
-Vote on a shareholder proposal to request that the Board of Directors hire an independent advisor to evaluate ways to maximize shareholder value; - Vote on a proposal to approve the issuance of additional shares of common stock upon conversion of our 4.50% Convertible Senior Notes due 2020; and - 6.
+Vote on a shareholder proposal to request that the Board of Directors hire an independent advisor to evaluate ways to maximize shareholder value; - 5.
+Approval for the issuance of additional shares of common stock upon conversion of our 4.50% Convertible Senior Notes due 2020; and - 6.
 Transact such other business as may properly come before the meeting or any adjournments or postponements thereof.